 As is effective April 8 2021, and as issued in response to the continuing Covid19 crisis, an Order to suspend enforcement of residential eviction was initiated by the Ontario government.
 There are a few exceptions to the suspension that will require a special Order from the Landlord Tenant Board or a Superior Court judge.

-In accordance to O. Reg.
-266/21 issued under the Emergency Management and Civil Protection Act, R.S.O.
+As per O. Reg.
+266/21 as a government Order by regulation issued per powers provided by the Emergency Management and Civil Protection Act, R.S.O.
 1990, c.
-E.9, all residential evictions are suspended unless ordered expedited by either the Landlord Tenant Board or a judge of the Superior Court of Justice.
-Specifically, the Order by Provincial Regulation states:
+E.9, enforcement of residential evictions is suspended with exception only for those evictions that are ordered for expedited eviction by either the Landlord Tenant Board or by a judge sitting in the Superior Court of Justice.
+The Order specifically mandates:

 Terms of Order